gorlak/gorlak.github.io/_posts/2016-08-06-insomniac-core-dump.md

 * Callback to GDC talk about statistics
 * Physics and Havok rundown about how simulations don't necessarily make the best gameplay, how to compromise reality for each title
 * The whole studio is making a game, and entertainment product, don't lose sight of that
-* Use the tools is very instructive to improving them
+* Using the tools is very instructive to improving them

 ### 5:00pm Interview w/ Chris Edwards ###

-* LunaServer - hosts assets over an API, provides undo/redo
+* LunaServer - hosts assets over an socket/web API, provides undo/redo to tools connected
-* Takes incremental changes and generates a journal of recent changes on that machine
+* Takes incremental changes and generates a journal of recent changes on that machine, written to db, then file
-* Changes live inside the memory of the server, Save is a feature of LunaServer, not the tools
+* Changes also live inside the memory of the server, Save is a feature of LunaServer, not the tools
 * MongoDB stores all the assets, overly tied to the way it wants assets formatted
 * LunaServer is coded with the formats that are relevant to the game, revising those formats need new build of LunaServer
 * If choosing to do things over again would not use a database for persistence of assets, keep in memory